leon-ai/docs.getleon.ai/docs/packages-modules.md

 ### Dataset & Translations

 To reply and understand you, Leon needs dataset and translations.
-Indeed, dataset are divided into two parts: expressions and answers.
+Indeed, dataset are divided into two parts: [expressions](/glossary.md#expressions) and [answers](/glossary.md#answers).

-Each package expressions and each package answers have their own translations files.
+- Every module has their own expressions and answers.
+- Each of these dataset has their own translations.
+- Translations are represented by the filename of these dataset, such as `en.json`, `fr.json`, etc.

 #### Expressions

-[Expressions](/glossary.md#expressions) are the data used to train the Leon's understanding.
+Expressions are the data used to train the Leon's understanding.
 When you execute the [training script](/scripts.md), all of the expressions of each module are browsed to generate the [classifier](/glossary.md#classifier).

 Note that each module expression has its own confidence.